ranjanin08/grimlock/README.md

 scala> val (data, _) = loadText("<path to>/grimlock/src/main/scala/au/com/cba/omnia/grimlock/data/exampleInput.txt", Cell.parse2D())
 ```

 The returned `data` is a 2 dimensional matrix.
-To investigate it's content Scalding's `dump` command can be used in the REPL, use Grimlock's `save` API for writing to disk:
+To investigate it's content Scalding's `dump` command can be used in the REPL, use Grimlock's `saveAsText` API for writing to disk:

 ```
 scala> data.dump